 If there’s a bare spot in your garden, a weed seed will find it.
-Weeds aren’t bad plants, they’re just plants growing where you don’t want them to.
-Some weeds are easily removed by hand and others are persistent about growing back and become more and more difficult to eradicate the longer they are left to establish themselves and spread.
+Weeds aren’t bad plants; they’re just plants that are growing where you don’t want them to.
+Some weeds are easily removed by hand.
+Others are persistent about growing back and become more and more difficult to eradicate the longer they are left to establish themselves and spread.

-- Cool-season weeds sprout any time from fall through spring.
+- Cool-season annual weeds sprout any time from fall through spring and some grow even through the winter months.
 They’ll go to flower in late spring / early summer.
-The plant may disappear when the weather warms, but you’ll see even more of them germinating the following fall.
+The weed might disappear when the weather warms, but you’ll see even more of them germinating the following fall.

-- Warm-season weeds tend to start growing in the spring and hang around all through the growing season.
-Either way, the only way to get control of annual weeds is to get rid of them before they go to seed again.
-Luckily annual weeds are very often shallow rooted and can be easily hand pulled or cut off with a hoe.
+- Warm-season annual weeds tend to start growing in the spring and hang around all through the growing season.
+Either way, the only way to control them is to remove them before they go to seed again.
+Annual weeds very often have shallow roots and can be easily hand-pulled or cut off with a hoe.

-Hopefully, you will see less and less annual weeds as the season goes along, but new seeds will always find their way in and some seeds remain dormant in the soil until ideal conditions present themselves and they germinate, so weeding is an ongoing process.
-If you can get in the habit of doing a little weeding each time you work in your garden, it won’t become an overwhelming task.
+Hopefully, you will see fewer and fewer annual weeds as the season progresses.
+The reality, however, is that new seeds will always find their way in and some seeds remain dormant in the soil until ideal conditions present themselves and they germinate.
+Weeding is an ongoing process; if you can get in the habit of removing weeds each time you work in your garden, it won’t become an overwhelming task.

-Examples of perennial weeds include: bindweed, burdock, dandelion, dock, ground ivy, horsetail, Japanese knotweed, plantain, poison ivy, purslane, quackgrass, thistle, ragweed
+Examples of perennial weeds include bindweed, burdock, dandelion, dock, ground ivy, horsetail, Japanese knotweed, plantain, poison ivy, quackgrass, thistle, and ragweed.